Support estimation in high-dimensional heteroscedastic mean regression: Simulations

 The parameters $\alpha$ and $\lambda$ of the estimators are chosen such that the $\ell_2$ distance of the respective estimation error is minimal.
 For this purpose we use $100$ independent repetitions, where the errors have a specified distribution, and run through a one- or two-dimensional grid for the parameters in each set.
 In the adaptive versions of the estimators the parameters of the initial estimators are fixed (and equal to the optimal choices for the LASSO), so that we do not require a four-dimensional grid search for the adaptive LASSO.
 The resulting choices of the robustification parameter $\alpha$ and the regularization parameter $\lambda$ are displayed in the subsequent tables.
 Somewhat surprisingly, the tuning parameter for the adaptive version of the estimators differs quite strongly between the LASSO and the estimators based on (pseudo) Huber loss, even for homoscedastic, normally distributed errors.

 Next we use these values of the parameters $\lambda$ and $\alpha$ in a Monte-Carlo-Simulation with $1000$ iterations.
-In addition to the $\ell_2$ and $\ell_\infty$ distance, we also compute the average percentage of false positives (FP, noise covariates that are selected) and false negatives (FN, signal covariates that are not selected).
+We compute the false positive rate FPR, the average percentage of false positives among true negatives as well as the false negative rate FNR, the proportion of false negatives among true positives together with the $\ell_2$ and $\ell_\infty$ distance between estimates and parameters.